 Step 2: Categorize your spending

-Categorize or group every transaction as one of the four categories: Fixed, Flex, Future, Non-Monthly.
+Categorize or group every transaction as one of the four categories: Fixed, Flex, Goals, Non-Monthly.
 This will be somewhat time consuming but it will serve as the basis for your ongoing spending to ensure you make a budget you can stick to and don’t have to monitor with an eagle eye.

 “Budgeting is not a precise exercise,” says Rachel.
 “It feels like it is because it's numbers and it's math.
 If you get overly precise with it, it's going to change tomorrow anyway.
 So I go for directionally correct.”